Skip to main content

 How Montana Land Reliance Compares

-Montana Land Reliance directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 74/100 is 1 points above the Environment & Animals category average.
-The organization holds 23.0 months of operating reserves, indicating strong financial stability.
+Montana Land Reliance earns a NonprofitTruth efficiency grade of B (74/100).
+That is 11 points above the Environment & Animals category average.
+The organization holds 23.0 months of operating reserves, indicating strong financial cushion.

 Financials